RajnishKMehta/Discord-Auth/README.md

 - ✅ **Proper Error Handling** - Comprehensive validation at every step
 - ✅ **Popup-based Authentication** - Avoids localStorage partitioning issues in modern browsers

-## Old Versions

-**⚠️ These versions expose user data in URL parameters and are not recommended for production use:**
-- **[Version with Role Verification](../../tree/568479d49cc1193fe1cc44335a60db5f5721f292)** (Unsecure) - Uses URL parameters for data transfer
-- **[Version without Role Verification](../../tree/a536dab04815f298de7c7df49ca8e34deb5dd6ad)** (Unsecure) - Basic guild membership validation only

-**Current version** uses secure popup-based postMessage for data transfer, eliminating security vulnerabilities present in older versions.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](../main/LICENSE) file for details.

-## Support

-If you encounter any issues or have questions, please [open an issue](../../issues) on GitHub.

 ## Acknowledgments